DAY 1: CUSCO-QESUNO-ANATA

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?

 Of course!
-During the trek your main luggage can be stored at our office or at your hotel, both are for free.
+During the trek your main luggage can be stored at our office or at your hotel, whichever is more conveinent for you.

 HOW TO BOOK THE RAINBOW MOUNTAIN HIKE